Dobbins Air Reserve Base: Current and future use

 Public complaints about the noise continue, and attempts to close the facility have been thwarted so far by powerful local politicians, such as former U.S. Senator Sam Nunn in 1995.
 However, some have proposed that it again become a commercial airport, as it was originally envisioned (there have been calls for Dobbins ARB to become the second major commercial airport in metro Atlanta, to be a major reliever to Hartsfield–Jackson Atlanta International Airport, the busiest airport in the world).

 Dobbins ARB is the only U.S. military facility left in northern Georgia after the 2005 Base Realignment and Closure Commission (BRAC) recommendations were enacted.
 The Georgia Air National Guard transferred to Robins AFB in 1996, leaving Air Force Reserve C-130s as the only Air Force flying unit at the base.
 The 248th Medical Company (Air Ambulance) and elements of the 151st Aviation Regiment of the Army National Guard are also based there.
 More units relocated to Dobbins ARB as the Georgia Army National Guard took over NAS Atlanta as the latter closed due to BRAC and became a tenant non-flying command known as Navy Operational Support Center Atlanta.

 Dobbins is also the home of the U.S. Air Force Reserve's Transportation Proficiency Center which provides accelerated training for Airmen joining the Air Force Reserve in transportation career fields, specialized skill training, and pre-mobilization readiness training for Reserve component transportation Airmen called to active duty service.

 Near Dobbins ARB's main gate stands a Wichita-built B-29 named "Sweet Eloise" (B-29-80-BW, AAF Ser.
-No. 44-70113), which is on public display as a memorial to World War II bomber production plant at the site.
+No. 44-70113), which is on public display as a memorial to World War II bomber production at the site.
 However, at least two Marietta-built B-29s have survived the years.
 One is on display at the Georgia Veterans State Park near Cordele (B-29A-15-BN, AAF Ser.
 No. 42-93967) and the other (B-29B-55-BA, AAF Ser.
 No. 44-84053) is located at Robins Air Force Base's Museum of Flight in Warner Robins, Georgia.